marginaltech/marginaltech.github.io/index.md

 2. *In time, step-changes in how to do business will become apparent and be difficult for competitors' to reproduce.*

 That's easier said than done.
-But its more achievable, and affordable, than what the technology sector will try to sell you.
+But it's more achievable, and affordable, than what the technology sector will try to sell you.

 ### I help organisations elicit ends and execute means.